FAQ

 The American Heart Association strongly promotes knowledge and proficiency in all AHA courses and has developed instructional materials for this purpose.
 Use of these materials in an educational course does not represent course sponsorship by the AHA.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the AHA.

 Material covered in class will be provided through the American Heart Association lesson plans.
-If the HR department of you company wants additional information covered, that can be done but is not a reflection of the American Heart Association.
+If the HR department of your company wants additional information covered, that can be done but is not a reflection of the American Heart Association.

 Make sure to review the material sent to you by the instructor prior to class.
 This will include further details regarding materials that may need to be purchased prior to the class date, as well as day of instructions/directions.
 Further questions may be emailed to info@DesMoinesCPR.com.